 How to Obtain Agendas, Resolutions, and Ordinances

 Agendas and copies of all resolutions and ordinances are available online in the Agenda Center at least one week prior to each meeting.
+If that link is not available, please go to https://fnsb.civicclerk.com/ for access to agendas, minutes, and audio files.
 Paper copies of agendas, resolutions, and ordinances are available at the Borough Clerk's Office located in the JHAC during normal business hours and in the Mona Lisa Drexler Assembly Chambers lobby by noon on the day of the meeting.

 How to Provide Testimony